willkurt/lacan-racket/markdown/lacan.md

 That is because, try as you might, you cannot find a pattern of {`+`,`-`} that encodes this sequence!

-To explore what chains are possible there is a `solve-1-3` function that will allow us to use `_` as a wildcare in our chains and will return all possible chains that satistify the other constraints:
+To explore what chains are possible there is a `solve-1-3` function that will allow us to use `_` as a wildcard in our chains and will return all possible chains that satistify the other constraints:

 ```
 > (solve-1-3 '(1 _))